Should I flip providers for Flip internet?

 Flip TV vs Fetch TV

-Unless you’re from a particular country, broad entertainment offerings may be better on Fetch, but for specific international viewing, Flip TV might be the winner.
+Unless you’re from a particular country, broad entertainment offerings may be better on Fetch, but for specific international viewing, Flip’s TV packs may be the winner.
 Fetch also does not offer any internet plans, but you can bundle a Fetch service with a variety of providers like Optus, Dodo and iiNet.
-Between Fetch and Flip, one isn’t necessarily better than the other, but it will be interesting to see if Flip TV can expand on its channel packs.
+Between Fetch and Flip, one isn’t necessarily better than the other, but it will be interesting to see if the latter can expand on its channel packs.

 If basic browsing is all you’re after, Flip provides unlimited data for under $50.
 With this you’ll often accrue no setup fees and also get a no lock-in contract as standard, and enjoy typical evening speeds of 10Mbps.
 Again, if you’re able to find a cheaper unlimited NBN 12 deal (not including time-sensitive promotional offers, or personalised deals), Flip will beat it by 5%.

 At under $70 each month, Flip stands out as having a cheap, easy-to-follow NBN 50 plan, with typical evening speeds of 43Mbps.
 Month-to-month customers will pay $64.90 per month, but commit to a year-long contract and you’ll pay a discounted $59.90 per month.

 Flip offers premium NBN 100 service on its Fast 100 plan.
 This tier, as Flip has stated, provides typical evening speeds of 82Mbps – not bad.
 Month-to-month plans are priced at $99.90 per month, but sign up for 12 months and you’ll instead pay $94.90.

 Flip has a range of customer service and support options, including a call centre, email, online forms and an online chat function.